ciglenecki/lumen-audio/README.md

 ## Rep:
 - [ ] **gradcam plots** create gradcam plots for trained model
   - [ ] 🖊️ report your findings in Google Docs
-- [ ] **Rep vs IRMAS:** perform validation on Rep's corected dataset to check how many labels are correctly marked in the original dataset
-  - check if all instruments are correct
-  - check if at least one instrument is correct
-  - hamming distance between Rep's and original
-  - how dirty is the training set in terms of including non-predominant instruments
-  - [ ] 🖊️ report your findings in Google Docs

 ## Rep Experiments